cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - Receiver `B` can call only {`receivePacket`}
 - Receiver `B` can only execute the `receivePacket` if `sendPacket` has been executed by sender `A`
 - Sender `A` can only execute `timeoutPacket` if `sendPacket` has been executed by sender `A` and `receivePacket` has not been executed by receiver `B`.
-- Sender `A` can only execute `acknowledgePacket` if `sendPacket` has been executed by sender `A` and `receivePacket` has been executed by receiver `B`.
+- Sender `A` can only execute `acknowledgePacket` if `sendPacket` has been executed by sender `A`, `receivePacket` has been executed by receiver `B`, `writeAcknowledgePacket` has been executed by receiver `B`.

-Below we provide the three possible example scenarios described with sequence diagrmas.
+Below we provide the three possible example scenarios described with sequence diagrams.

 ---